 In the three videos below, students on the Severe, Profound and Multiple Learning Disabilities programme share their views on why they choose the course and what they enjoy about it.

 Each module in year one contains a 3 day study weekend.
 You will be expected to carry out reading and online activities both before and after the study weekend in order to explore further the other aspects of each module.
 Written assignments will usually be due at the beginning of January, April and September.
 The study weekends are not mandatory but they are strongly recommended.
 If one is missed for unavoidable reasons then you can attend in the following year.
 However, if you opt out you need to be aware that you are missing a lot in terms of tutorial time as well as networking with speakers and colleagues from schools and colleges.

-It is highly recommended that if you wish to undertake the programme, you attend at least the first weekend in October 2019.
+It is highly recommended that if you wish to undertake the programme, you attend at least the first weekend.
 If this is not possible, you will need to contact the SPMLD Programme Lead, Dr Lila Kossyvaki, via email, phone or skype, before the start of the course.

 There are two 2 day (Friday and Saturday) study weekends for students who continue to the MEd or BPhil and who wish to take Special Studies followed by PIE (for MEd).
 These study weekends usually take place at the beginning of October and after Easter.

 Assistance with booking overnight accommodation in the area is provided for students who live too far from the campus to travel daily.

 Tutorials are mainly held through phone, Skype and email but there are group tutorials during the study weekends and online discussions.
 Students are organised in small study groups and encouraged to support each other both during the campus weekends and online.